YashVardhan3/assignment-eterna/README.md

 A high-performance backend for executing DEX orders on Solana, featuring smart routing between Raydium and Meteora, real-time WebSocket updates, and robust queue management.

+The application is live on [The api url of app](https://assignment-eterna.onrender.com) The demonstration of code is live on [Youtube Video link](https://www.youtube.com/watch?v=UEAE6taMEyw)

 ## 🚀 Features

 - **Smart DEX Routing**: Automatically finds the best price between Raydium and Meteora.